GhalaAlsugair/SPARK/README.md

-# 🌟 Spark - AI-Powered Immersive Storytelling
+# 🌟 Spark - 3D Storytelling Application

 **Spark** is an interactive storytelling platform that enhances narratives with **3D characters, immersive audio, AI-generated images, and real-time word exploration**.
 It provides an engaging experience where users can learn new words and visualize story elements dynamically.